Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 ### Importing from Packages and Modules

 There are three common ways that we will see packages and modules imported into our projects.

+Regardless of the `import` style used, we should prefer to put `import` statements near the top of the file doing the importing.
+It _is_ valid syntax to put `import` statements elsewhere in a file, but by putting them near the top, other programmers will know where to look for the modules on which our module depends.

 #### 1. Importing a Module by Name